sonamnimje/ReWear/README.md

 # 👕 ReWear – Community Clothing Exchange

-**ReWear** is a web-based platform that empowers individuals to swap unused clothing through direct exchanges or a point-based system.
+ReWear is a web-based platform that empowers individuals to swap unused clothing through direct exchanges or a point-based system.
 Designed to promote sustainable fashion and reduce textile waste, ReWear creates a community-centered ecosystem where garments are reused, not discarded.

----

 ## 🧩 Problem Statement